RikaGoldberg/quartzv4/content/notes/DAO.md

 [DAO OpeEd](https://beincrypto.com/real-humans-need-to-shape-daos-so-they-dont-become-a-rich-kid-club/)

-## What tis a DAO?
+# What tis a DAO?
-Stands for "Decentralized Autonomous Organization" which doesn't seem to say much about DAOs, yeah? so I propose that we call them [YODA](/notes/YODA.md).
+## TL;DR
+DAO stands for decentralized autonomous organization.
+This is not super helpful for understanding, so silly me proposes we call DAOs: [YODA](/notes/YODA.md).
 It's more fun this [wei](/notes/DAO%20Wei.md)

+DAOs enable people to organize to achieve a shared mission, and are possible because of the trustless nature of Ethereum that permits groups of strangers who meet on the Internet to:

+1.  **create and maintain a transparent and shared treasury**

+2.  **submit proposals for how to spend treasury monies (e.g., pay members, fundraise, give grants)**

+3.  **cast an immutable vote yay/nay for a proposal**

+4.  **experiment with emergent, non-hierarchical organizational structures and create models for the future of work**

+5.  **have fun**

+## DAOs as a system

 Everyone is curious about what exactly a DAO is and a lot of people attempt to label it with a label they already know.
 For example, a DAO is a club with a shared bank account or a DAO is a co-op or a DAO is a decentralized entity.